turingschool/front-end-curriculum/projects/palette-picker.md

 In order to ensure you're on pace for finishing the project successfully and on-time, you should try to be meeting each of these checkpoints:

-**EOD Monday:** Express server is set up and serving static assets; front-end is in place (though likely not polished); You have thought about what API endpoints you need and perhaps you've implemented one or two using data from `app.locals`
+**EOD Monday:** Express server is set up and serving static assets; front-end is in place (though likely not polished); You have thought about what API endpoints you need and perhaps you've implemented one or two in your Express server using data from `app.locals` (these endpoints will likely change, but that's ok!).
+You have wireframes complete.

-**EOD Tuesday:** You have solidified what API endpoints you need and have implemented them using data from `app.locals`; You have put more thought into your front-end and design and it is starting to shape up and become more polished
+**EOD Tuesday:** At a high level, you have solidified what API endpoints you need and have implemented most of them using data from `app.locals`; You have put more thought into your front-end and design and it is starting to shape up and become more polished.

-**EOD Wednesday:** You have set up your postgres database and refactored most of your endpoints that were using `app.locals` to communicate with the database instead; You have had someone attempt to use your application and received feedback on UI/UX
+**EOD Wednesday:** You have set up your postgres database and refactored most of your endpoints that were using `app.locals` to communicate with the database instead.
+You have had someone attempt to use your application and received feedback on UI/UX.

-**EOD Thursday:** You have finished refactoring your endpoints to communicate with your postgres database; You've setup your test database and written your happy/sad path tests for each of your endpoints; You've polished your front-end
+**EOD Thursday:** You have finished refactoring your endpoints to communicate with your postgres database using `knex`.
+You have successfully deployed your application to Heroku (even if everything is not functioning.)

-**Noon Friday:** You have successfully deployed your application to Heroku; You have commented out your server file line-by-line; You have filled out your submission template
+**EOD Friday:** You have commented out your server file line-by-line.
+Functionality should be nearly complete.

+**Weekend:** It's time for polish.
+Your app has all required features implemented, and you are refactoring server-side code as well as polishing your front-end UI.
+You have filled out your submission template.

 ## Instructor Evaluation Points